slacka/WoeUSB/CONTRIBUTING.md

 There are so many aspects of the code that can be improved, however, please consider the following topics while doing so.

 ### Coding Style
-It is required to mimic the coding style of the current code
+While we don't really have a strictly unifeid style throughout the codebsae, it is required to *mimic the coding style of the code in context*.

 #### Indentation
 This project uses tab characters for indentation as it's width can be flexibly configured in many text editors